Profile information

 Description

-We are a young, energetic couple, transitioning onto the family farm.
-Help us get settled!
+We are a young, energetic couple, living on the family farm.
+Enjoy all the great aspects and help is improve our land!
 We have two boys, Liam born in April 2016 and Emil, born in December 2019.
 Our farm is a 22,000 acre (11,000 hectare) cattle ranch, situated in the north east of Namibia in close proximity of the Waterberg Plateau National Park.
 Apart from our cattle, it is also home to an abundance of wildlife.
 Our homestead has a citrus orchard and a veggie garden to supplement our dietary needs.
 It is our goal to live environmentally-friendly by applying regenerative farming methods.

-1. We need help with our garden and orchard, since we try to be self-sufficient throughout the year.
-Duties will include cultivating the garden, harvesting, canning and related duties.
-We also produce a few meat products, where any help would be appreciated.
+1. We could use help with growing our garden and orchard, since we try to be self-sufficient throughout the year.
+Duties will include cultivating the garden, harvesting, canning and anything else related.
+We also produce game meat products when available, where you could assist in this process.

-3. Since we do most of our repair work ourselves, we could occupy somebody full-time with technical tasks like fixing machinery, welding structures, or helping with harvesting hay, fencing or similar farm duties.
+3. We do most of our repair work ourselves, and would love someone who has technical skills.
+Such tasks include fixing machinery, welding structures, driving a tractor to harvest hay, fencing and similar farm duties.

-We would also need help with our guest house , Keeping all the rooms , bathrooms and living room clean and available for guest.
+We also have a guest house, needing to keep all the rooms, bathrooms and living room clean and available for guests.

-Voluneteers will have the option between a guest room or a rustic room with the most beautiful view of the farm, available Electricity, slow internet, and hot water for showers are just some of the commodities we ourselves appreciate.
-We try to live off the land, eat from what we have.
+Volunteers will have a room in the guest house.
+You have electricity, slow internet, and hot water (donkey) for showers.
+We try our best to live off the land, eat from what we have available.
 Volunteers will be able to work shoulder to shoulder with our friendly staff, being exposed to some cultural interaction.

 Cultural exchange and learning opportunities

-We speak German, English, and Afrikaans but we also have staff who speak a variety of indigenous languages including Herero, Damara, and Oshivambo.
+We speak German, English, and Afrikaans and we also have staff who speak a variety of indigenous languages including Herero, Damara, and Oshivambo.
 They enjoy sharing their culture and customs and are very knowledgeable about local plants and animals.
-They also enjoy learning new things from visitors.
+They also enjoy learning new things from visitors.`

 Projects involving children